hrik2001/RikLanguage/README.md

  print ${a} #will print the string

  if 1==1:
-  print 12
+  print 12 #indention is not needed though end
- end

  if 2==2:
  print 1
  end
  elif 1==2:
  print 0
  end
  else:
  print 12
  end
  while 1:
  print 1

   while True: #u can write True instead of 1 too print 2